gemini-hlsw/lucuma-itc/README.md

 ```

-The script fetchODBSchema.sh will get the latest schema from the odb dev server and do the stitching
+The script fetchODBSchema.sh will get the latest schema from the odb dev server and do the stitching in one go